Zum Inhalt

 With forecast:

-clear_frac = avg(1 − cloud_coverage / 100) across forecast slots
+clear_frac = avg(1 − cloud_coverage / 100) across all forecast slots

 daylight_h = astronomical day length for HA latitude + current month